BitNest collapses, desperate node Ponzi reboots

 BitNest’s fourth reboot MEC node investment positions cost up to 157,889 USDT each.

 Who is still dumping money into BitNest is unclear.
-What is clear is the scammers running BitNest seem clear to milk investors with new launches every few days.
+What is clear is the scammers running BitNest seem keen to milk investors with new launches every few days.

 Not expecting any of these BitNest reboots to go anywhere, we’ll check back in later this month for an update.